CAPSTONE-C241-PS078/Mobile-Development-1/README.md

 # CatarActNow

-This is the first batch application being developed (not yet complete).
-The application is still under development and currently, only a few features are completed, which are:
+This is the initial batch application under development, currently incomplete.
+The application is in active development, and currently, the following features have been implemented:

 - Login
 - Register